GunioRobot/bon.tmbundle/README.markdown

 Installation
 ------------

-Click on the download source button on the top of the page and move the file to your textmate application support folder.
+Click on the download page in the top of the page and find the latest release.
+Download the zip file, extract it and move it to your textmate application support folder.
 This should be something like:

 <pre><code>~/Library/Application Support/TextMate/Bundles</code></pre>